Francisco-Rosa/FreeCAD-Movie/README.md

 ### Preparation

 * If you want to use the rendered frames (**R2**), you must install the Render Workbench (from version 2023.02.05), prepare rendering projects and test them preventively to make sure everything is working correctly (see information in [FreeCAD-Render](https://github.com/FreeCAD/FreeCAD-render)).
 It is also recommended to take advantage and use some cameras from this workbench that better show the animation.
 * If you want to use an animation from another workbench, script or macro of FreeCAD, it is necessary to prepare the connection module for using them (ex.
 [Modified ExplodedAssembly](https://github.com/Francisco-Rosa/ExplodedAssembly)).
-For this, see the instructions inside the [MovieConnection.py](https://github.com/Francisco-Rosa/FreeCAD-Movie/blob/master/MovieConnection.py).
+For this, see the instructions inside the [Connection.py](https://github.com/Francisco-Rosa/FreeCAD-Movie/blob/master/Connection.py).

 ### Usage

-##### To create camera animations, go to Movie Cameras and objects toolbar and:
+##### Create Camera Animations

 <img src=./Docs/Movie_cameras_objects_toolbar_01.png height=50> <img src=./Docs/Movie_animation_toolbar.png height=50>
+The toolbar above is the Movie Cameras and Objects

 1. Click on the Create a Movie Camera button <img src=./icons//CreateMovieCameraIcon.svg height=20> to create one and to configure it (see the tips showed for each item in the property window - a Movie Camera properties image is shown below).
 2. Initially, a static camera is created.
 You can use it like this in a object animation, as a fixed camera.
 To configure the movie camera to animations between two positions, first, select and activate the Movie Camera you want to configure with the Enable Movie Camera icon <img src=./icons//EnableMovieCameraIcon.svg height=20>.
 Position the 3D view with the desired framing to be the start of the animation (Pos A), click on Set the Position A button <img src=./icons//SetMoviePosAIcon.svg height=20>.
 Position the 3D view with the desired framing to be the end of the animation (Pos B), then click on Set the Position B button <img src=./icons//SetMoviePosBIcon.svg height=20>.
 Click on go to beginning <img src=./icons//IniMovieAnimationIcon.svg height=20> and to the end of the animation buttons <img src=./icons//EndMovieAnimationIcon.svg height=20> to confirm the configurations.
 Make the adjustments you want in the position, rotation, and zoom of the Movie Camera (see Movie Camera properties image below).